 The relationship with a narcissist is a dance where the narcissist is leading.
 They decide on the steps, the rhythm, the moves and in order for their partner to follow them they apply interesting manipulation techniques.

-Well-known principles are applied to create victim and perpetrator dynamics and according to recent research, the perpetrators, their victims, and the witnesses form together with a complex and highly emotive relationship, bound in secrets and silence.
+Well-known principles are applied to create victim and perpetrator dynamics and according to recent research, the perpetrators, their victims, and the witnesses form together a complex and highly emotive relationship, bound in secrets and silence.

 It is tough to break the silence.

 But the first step is a recognition of what is happening by acknowledging your feelings and behaviour.
 If you recognise the above, it is time to look further.

 Are you in a relationship with a narcissist?
 To find out more, just take this simple quiz and then take your next steps.

 How about booking a free call with me to discuss your situation?
 Book here.